arozhkov/jimi-robot/README.md

 ## _metrics.yaml_

 This file is a library of all metrics you can collect from your servers.
 Metrics are split in groups and you can assign these groups to the sources.
 Please bare in mind that collection process is not initiated by the presence of the metric in this file.
+_Here is just an example of `metrics.yaml`, of course you can define other groups and add as much metrics as you need._

     metrics: